Azure/bicep-registry-modules/modules/cost/resourcegroup-scheduled-action/README.md

 ## Description

-Creates a Cost Management scheduled action for a resource group to notify recipients about current costs on a recurring schedule.
+Creates a Cost Management scheduled action to notify recipients about the latest resource group costs on a recurring schedule.

 ## Parameters